NicolasOmar/next-practice/README.md

    - How to make a user creation flow with server-side rendering.
    - How to handle a session id authentication using [Lucia](https://www.npmjs.com/package/lucia)
      - THIS PACKAGE IS [DEPRECATED](https://lucia-auth.com/lucia-v3/migrate)
+   - How to handle signup, login and logout features using next strategies.

 ## Other practice repos
 | Node | Angular | GraphQL | React | HTML & CSS | Styling | Typescript | Docker |